institution/cc94/README.md

 cc94
 ====

 cc94 is a remake of the Colonization game from 1994.
-Because it's based on original graphic files, a copy of Colonization is required to play.
+It's based on original graphic files so a copy of Colonization is required to play.

-cc94 is currently in early version of 0.1
+cc94 is currently in early version of 0.15

 How to run cc94?
 ----------------